NYC's latest crackdown on illegal weed shops is finally shutting them down

 Enforcement used to be “kind of a joke, and now it's not,” said Sasha Nutgent, retail director of Manhattan’s Housing Works Cannabis Co., which rang up the state's first legal marijuana sale in December 2022.

-Around 100 shops have successfully defended themselves against the fines since April, often by citing the sheriff's lack of evidence or faulty paperwork, according to an Associated Press analysis of city court data.
+Around 100 shops have successfully defended themselves against the fines since April, sometimes by citing faulty paperwork or the sheriff’s lack of evidence, according to analyses of city administrative hearing data by The Associated Press and the City Council's investigative arm.
 But some of those businesses still closed anyway.

 When New York first legalized marijuana in 2021, the regulations initially didn’t give local law enforcement agencies much power to punish unlicensed sellers, assigning that to the nascent state Office of Cannabis Management.
 Officials stressed that they didn’t want to “recriminalize” the drug as they tried to make up for decades of prosecutions.